kalel1500/laravel-hexagonal-and-ddd-architecture-utilities/README.md

 ## License

-Laravel Reverb is open-sourced software licensed under the [MIT license](LICENSE.md).
+Laravel Hexagonal and DDD is open-sourced software licensed under the [Apache License 2.0](LICENSE.md).